Server-Eye/bucket-collector/README.md

 ## Installation

+To run this application [NodeJS](https://nodejs.org/) is required.

+After installing NodeJS, use the command `npm install bower -g` to install bower.

-After forking the project, install the required node-modules via `npm install -d`.
+After downloading the project, install the required node-modules via `npm install -d`.
 Call `bower install -d` to download the required bower components.
-Depending on the desired reation, additional configuration is required (see [Reactions](#Reactions)).
+Depending on the desired reation, additional configuration is required (see [Reactions](#reactions)).

 ## Starting application